Casting a BAIT for Offline and Online Source-free Domain Adaptation: Introduction

-\item We propose a new method for the challenging source-free domain adaptation scenario.
-Our method does neither require image generation as in \cite{li2020model,kundu2020universal,kundu2020towards} and does not require the usage of pseudo-labeling~\cite{liang2020we}. \item Our method prevents the need for source data by deploying an additional classifier to align target features with the corresponding class prototypes of source classifier. \item We demonstrate that the proposed BAIT approach obtains similar results or outperforms existing UDA and SFUDA methods on several datasets, even without access to source data.
-Notably, we obtain state-of-the-art performance on the large domain adaptation dataset VisDA. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We propose a new method for the challenging source-free domain adaptation scenario. under either online or offline setting.
+Our method does neither require image generation as in \cite{li2020model,kundu2020universal,kundu2020towards} and does not require the usage of pseudo-labeling~\cite{liang2020we}. \item Our method prevents the need for source data by deploying an additional classifier to align target features with the source classifier.
+We thus show that the previously popular diverse classifiers methods designed for DA (\cite{saito2018maximum}) can be extended to SFDA by introducing a fixed classifier, entropy based splitting and a class-balance loss. \item We demonstrate that the proposed BAIT approach obtains similar results or outperforms existing DA and SFDA methods on several datasets. \end{itemize}